 Repeat above steps for each bar of soap.

-Let your soaps set for about an hour.
-If they’re not set completely, place your molds in the refrigerator for about 15 minutes.
-Carefully, remove your soaps from their molds.
-If the soap is stuck in the mold, gently score the edge with a sharp knife and it should pop right out.
+When set, carefully, remove your soaps from their molds.
+If the soap is stuck in the mold, you can gently score the edge with a sharp knife and it should pop right out.

-That’s all there’s to it.
-These pretty marbled goat milk soaps make wonderful gifts not just for Christmas but Birthdays, Mother’s Day and especially Valentine’s Day!
+And as I said above, these pretty marbled soaps make wonderful gifts not just for Christmas but also for Birthdays, Mother’s Day and especially Valentine’s Day!